 Analyzing JPMorgan Chase's Unusual Options Activity

-On Thursday, shares of JPMorgan Chase (NYSE:JPM) saw unusual options activity.
-After the option alert, the stock price moved down to $152.03.
+JPMorgan Chase (NYSE:JPM) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $153.91 following the option alert.

 - Trade Type: PUT